siteleaf/siteleaf.com/_drafts/tag-pages-in-jekyll-and-siteleaf.markdown

 end
 ```

-In `_config.yml`, include the plugin in the list of gems:
+Then in `_config.yml`, include the plugin in the list of gems:

 ```
 gems: